The Xiaomi Redmi 3S Prime is a top-selling smartphone from Xiaomi priced at Rs 8,999.

 Competition – At the price point of Rs 8,999, it directly competes with the likes of their very own Xiaomi Redmi Note 4 (Price Rs.
 9,999) comes with 2 GB of Ram.

-There’s also Lenovo with their current offering the K6 Power with similar spec sheet.
-Jio LYF Water F1 with decent spec sheet also compete with Chinese offerings in this price range.
+There’s also Lenovo with their current offering the K6 Power with a similar spec sheet.
+Jio LYF Water F1 with a decent spec sheet also competes with Chinese offerings in this price range.

 They’ve somehow mastered this price segment by offering the, “Best bang for your buck smartphones every year.”
 Xiaomi has become number 2 brand in India beating Lenovo as they sold more than 3 Million mobiles in just less than 6 months.

-Verdict – The Xiaomi Redmi 3S Prime offers decent performance whether it is general use , gaming or watching videos.
-The battery life is great and it don’t feel heavy or bulky.
-The camera is good for daylight use , night time shots are not that detailed.
+Verdict – The Xiaomi Redmi 3S Prime offers decent performance whether it is general use, gaming or watching videos.
+The battery life is great and it doesn’t feel heavy or bulky.
+The camera is good for daylight use, night time shots are not that detailed.

 The selfie camera is also quite good if you are clicking in good light conditions.
 Overall I think it is a great value-for-money smartphone with little to complain about and comes at a very impressive low price tag.
 Do we recommend it to buy – yes.